Post-war reconstruction of Frankfurt: Rubble processing facility

-A provisional crushing and screening plant designed by Lurgi - Gesellschaft für Chemie (a subsidiary of Metallgesellschaft) was established in 1947 on a 10 hectare building site bounded by Ratsweg, Am Riederbruch and Riederspießstraße in Frankfurt's Riederwald.
-After the debris was sift and sort to remove metal, glass and other valuable raw material the remaining rubble was converted into aggregates.
+A provisional crushing and screening plant designed by Lurgi – Gesellschaft für Chemie (a subsidiary of Metallgesellschaft) was established in 1947 on a 10 hectare building site bounded by Ratsweg, Am Riederbruch and Riederspießstraße in Frankfurt's Riederwald.
+After the debris had been sifted and sorted to remove metal, glass and other valuable raw materials, the remaining rubble was converted into aggregates.

 Scientific investigations by chemists had discovered that by heating the rubble it would produce a plaster which could then be broken down into calcium oxide and sulphur dioxide which could be formed into a sintered pumice.
 This material could be used as an aggregate in cement, which was in high demand due to all of the reconstruction projects underway in Germany.
 This led to the construction of a sintering plant and a concrete plant which were completed in 1950, following which the temporary plant was dismantled.

 The concrete plant used the aggregates for the production of concrete, while the sintering plant recycled the fine rubble, which produced a concrete aggregate free of all undesirable admixtures.
 This made it popular with the construction industry.

 The newly manufactured building materials were checked and funded by the Frankfurt building supervisory authority in cooperation with the Hessian Ministry of the Interior.

 By the autumn of 1947, around 300,000 solid bricks and 400,000 roof tiles had already been produced.

 Even before the new facility was fully completed in 1950, 30 million solid and hollow blocks had been produced to rebuild Frankfurt.
 Initially the facility had an annual output of 20 million solid bricks and nearly 1.6 million hollow blocks, which four years later had increased to an annual output to 23 million solid bricks, 6.6 million hollow blocks and about 300,000 square metres of slab stones.